 Frequently Asked Questions for Radiologic Technology

-What do radiographers do at work?
+What do radiographers or radiologic technologists do at work?

 Radiographers are educated in human anatomy, patient positioning, radiographic procedures, imaging equipment, radiation biology, radiation protection and basic patient care.